MandMcoding/keyboard/README.txt

+HOW TO INSTALL

+Take the beekeeb_piantor_new_numpad.uf2 file
+Hold BOOTSEL or whatever to reset the board and while holding Plug your keyboard in.
+See the new drive that pops up
+Drag and drop the .ufs file in there

+HOW TO UPDATE KEYMAP (on macos):
+Change the files (keymap.c, config.h, rules.mk)
+If you don't have qmk installed

+brew install qmk/qmk/qmk
+qmk setup

+then go to the piantor folder in qmk, normally ~/qmk_firmware/keyboards/beekeeb/piantor/keymaps/ add a new folder for your new layout compile new layout to get .uf2 file qmk compile -kb beekeeb/piantor -km $KEYMAP

+plug that girl in and do the install process again

 Use a unicode hex input layout in your mac software.
 I'm not sure about the rest

 Base Layer (0) – QWERTY